andersfischernielsen/PCPP-Exam-2018/Answers.md

 I have been unable to run `Runner` with the multiverse .jar file.
 The code looks almost identical to the code I wrote in hand-in 9, though.

 I have chosen to implement the `sumBalances` that risks competing with other method calls.
-The other implementation option would use transactions on a more granular level, but would then risk that the array could change while `toString`'ing.
+The other implementation option would use more granular transactions, but would then risk that the array could change while `toString`'ing.

 ### Question 1.6